Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

 \subsection{Comparison with baselines}

-In order to further demonstrate the competitive performance of our PI-GNN, we compared with several powerful baselines for combating noisy labels in literature.
-For a fair comparison, we used the same GNN architecture, i.e., GCN, and the same overlapping hyperparameters during implementation.
+In order to further demonstrate the competitive performance of \model, we compared with several powerful baselines for combating noisy labels in literature.
+For a fair comparison, we used the same GNN architecture, \emph{i.e.}, GCN, and the same overlapping hyperparameters during implementation.
 The other method-specific hyperparameters are tuned according to the original paper on the validation set.
-Specifically, we compared with noise-transition matrix-based method, T-revision~\cite{DBLP:conf/nips/XiaLW00NS19}, robust loss functions, such as Generalized Cross Entropy (GCE) loss~\cite{DBLP:conf/nips/ZhangS18} and Active Passive Loss (APL)~\cite{DBLP:conf/icml/MaH00E020}, optimization-based approaches, such as Co-teaching~\cite{DBLP:conf/nips/HanYYNXHTS18}, Decoupling~\cite{DBLP:conf/nips/MalachS17} and DivideMix~\cite{DBLP:conf/iclr/LiSH20}.
-We also compared with Label Propagation and Meta learning (LPM)~\cite{xia2021towards}, a method that is specifically designed for solving label noise for node classification but uses a small set of clean nodes for assistance.
-We reported the classification accuracy on Cora and CiteSeer with symmetric noise (noise rate $\epsilon=0.4,0.6$) and asymmetric noise (noise rate $\epsilon=0.2,0.4$) in Table~\ref{tab:baselines}.
+Specifically, we compared with noise-transition matrix-based method, T-revision~\citep{DBLP:conf/nips/XiaLW00NS19}, robust loss functions, such as Generalized Cross Entropy (GCE) loss~\citep{DBLP:conf/nips/ZhangS18} and Active Passive Loss (APL)~\citep{DBLP:conf/icml/MaH00E020}, optimization-based approaches, such as Co-teaching~\citep{DBLP:conf/nips/HanYYNXHTS18}, Decoupling~\citep{DBLP:conf/nips/MalachS17} and DivideMix~\citep{DBLP:conf/iclr/LiSH20}.
+We also compared with Label Propagation and Meta learning (LPM)~\citep{xia2021towards}, a method that is specifically designed for solving label noise for node classification but uses a small set of clean labels.
+For illustration, we reported the classification accuracy on Cora and CiteSeer with symmetric and asymmetric noise (noise rate $\epsilon=0.4,0.6$) in Table~\ref{tab:baselines}.

-From Table~\ref{tab:baselines}, PI-GNN outperforms different baselines with a considerable margin, especially under extremely noisy supervisions, e.g., improving the classification accuracy by 3.7\% on CiteSeer under the symmetric noise (noise rate $\epsilon=0.6$).
-Moreover, PI-GNN is able to outperform LPM-1, which relieves the strong assumption that auxiliary clean node labels are used for training.
+From Table~\ref{tab:baselines}, \model outperforms different baselines with a considerable margin, \emph{e.g.}, improving the classification accuracy by 5.2\% on Cora under the symmetric noise ($\epsilon=0.6$) compared to the best baseline.
+Moreover, \model is able to outperform LPM-1, which relieves the strong assumption that auxiliary clean node labels are available. \emph{We compare with traditional graph semi-supervised learning approaches and on more datasets in Appendix Section~\ref{sec:app_trad} and Section~\ref{sec:baselines_appendix}, respectively.}